Your CTO Shouldn't Be Your DevOps Team

 DevOps AI Harness built around your stack

-Team training on the harness and the new operating setup
+Team training on the harness and your new infrastructure

 Clear handoff so your team can run it after the engagement